 \section{Manifolds}

-In this section we study the local properties of the GAP operator on two manifolds $\M,\N$ instead of linear subspaces.
+In this section, we study the local properties of the GAP operator applied to two manifolds $\M$ and $\N$ instead of linear subspaces.
 These results generalize the results in Section 4 of \cite{lewis-2008}, from alternating projections to the GAP algorithm, with similar proofs but under the relaxed Assumption \ref{ass:regularity} instead of transversality.

 We begin by showing that the GAP operator is locally well defined and well behaved around all points that satisfy the regularity assumptions.